Does Closing A Credit Card Hurt Your Credit Score?

 Closing a credit card with the highest credit limit could hurt the most.
 If you do not know, your credit utilization ratio comprises 30 percent of your FICO credit score.
 The credit utilization ratio is the amount of debt you have compared to your available credit.
 For example, if you have a $500 balance on a card with a $2000 limit, your utilization ratio is 25 percent.
 That is within the acceptable range.

 When you close a card, you lose the available credit, increasing your utilization ratio and lowering your credit score.
 If you aim for a high credit score, experts recommend maintaining a 30 percent or less credit utilization ratio.
 Account-holders with the highest credit scores usually use less than 10 percent only.
 It is noteworthy that a high credit utilization ratio indicates that you are using more of your available credit than you should.
-It could raise a red flag to lenders about your creditworthiness.
+It could raise a red flag to lenders about your creditworthiness

 Reduced Credit History